spShashankGit/Dev-Journal/s3_tables.md

 # S3 Tables

-GA: 03.12.2024
+GA: 03.12.2024 \
-Purpose-build to store tabular data and provide fully-managed Apache Iceberg tables in S3.
 Table bucket: Store Apache Iceberg format tables natively in S3 and S3 now supports tables as a new construct.

 **S3 Tables:**
-1. Each of the table has it's own ARN,
+1. Each of the table has it's own ARN.
-2. Resource policy can be written directly against them.
+2. Resource policy can be written directly against the ARN.
-3. Has dedicated endpoint s3tables.region.amazonaws.com that can be used to access these resources.
+3. Has dedicated endpoint ```s3tables.region.amazonaws.com``` that can be used to access these resources.

 **Tables Operations**
 1. S3tables:ListTable